RishiBaijal/fuzzy-octo-hipster/README.md

 3. The encoding format of the header (default is UTF-8)

 I tested this program on a linux machine that runs Apache 2.2.22, and it works fine.
 This program should only be used in a control environment.
 I don't condone the use of this program to attack actual websites.
 I am not to be held responsible if someone uses this code for malicious purposes.
+This code is based on PyLoris: https://github.com/Anonymous-Dev/Pyloris (This is a very, very tiny version compared to that).